Skip to content

 • Sufficient.
 We focus on the limit of \(p_{ij}(n)\) in formulating stationary distribution.

 Since \(i\leftrightarrow j\), by Lemma: First-passage probability with transitivity \(f_{ij}=1\).
-Since all the states are positive recurrent, by Theorem for transient state from different initial state
+Since all the states are positive recurrent, by Limit theorem for states starting from different initial state

 \[ \lim_{n\rightarrow \infty} p_{ij}(n)=\frac{f_{ij}}{\mu_j}=\frac{1}{\mu_j}, \]